-To promote volunteerism through publicity about our volunteer programs and stories about volunteer success.

-To develop a prototype volunteer policy manual.

-To research the legal, financial and insurance ramifications of volunteerism.

-To develop volunteer training manuals and materials.

-To develop and promote volunteer recognition programs including a calendar of annual volunteer awards.
+- To promote volunteerism through publicity about our volunteer programs and stories about volunteer success. - · To develop a prototype volunteer policy manual. - To research the legal, financial and insurance ramifications of volunteerism. - To develop volunteer training manuals and materials. - To develop and promote volunteer recognition programs including a calendar of annual volunteer awards.

 The informal survey asked respondents to rate the Council's performance on each section of the mission statement as well as on the mission statement in general.
 Ratings could range from 1 ("not at all well") to 7 ("extremely well").
-Table 1 shows means and standard deviations for all
+Table I shows means and standard deviations for all ratings.
+[Table not posted here.]

-£

-0

-ıl

-ìΓ

-Σt

-ιe

-rе

-in

-าร

-١d

-er

-ry

-зn

-in

-97

-ratings.
-Number of respondents is sometimes less than eleven because not all respondents rated all items.

 As the table shows, member approval of the Council's "sharing ideas and resources" function and of its performance on the mission statement generally are very high and, as the small standard deviations indicate, nearly unanimous.
-In addition, ratings of "promoting volunteerism" generally and of "developing a prototype manual" are well above the scale's midpoint.
+In addition, ratings of "promoting volunteerism" generally and of "developing a prototype manual" are well above he scale's midpoint.
 All other ratings hover near neutral.
 As the relatively high standard deviation shows, highest disagreement about the Council's performance was on "developing and promoting volunteer recognition programs."
-Possibly, the item is ambiguous: "Recognition programs" may mean to some respondents programs in recognition of individual volunteers and to others programs recognizing volunteerism generally.
+Possibly, the items is ambiguous: "Recognition programs" may mean to some respondents programs in recognition of individual volunteers and to others programs recognizing volunteerism generally.
 In fact, the Council has undertaken and completed several impressive projects recognizing library volunteerism in the abstract.

-PROJECTS

-The Council has been remarkably active.
-By its third meeting in March 1993, it had accomplished two projects: to pool individual library policies on health and liability insurance coverage for volunteers and to accumulate a pooled set of application and record-keeping forms.
-Examination of the minutes reveals about fifteen projects undertaken during the Council's four-year history, nearly all of which have been completed.

-Among the less ambitious enterprises that have consumed appreciable amounts of Council attention:

-Two representations, one involving a workshop program, the other a Library Volunteers Make Things Happen tee-shirt and an informational brochure, at Colorado Library Association conventions.

-A project to exhibit the Council's message on King Soopers plastic bags (completed successfully in August 1994).

-The mission statement.